guillermooo/sublime-undocs/source/extensibility/packages.rst

       A special type of *user packages*.

-      Override packages serve the purpose of customizing packages that are bundled in ``.sublime-package`` files.
+      Override packages serve the purpose of customizing packages that are packed as ``.sublime-package`` files.
-      They are effectively injected into the original package and will usually not be referred to as stand-alone packages.
+      They are effectively injected into the original package and not stand-alone.

       See :ref:`overriding-packages` for details.